 - Industries that are hiring: Some industries are always hiring over the festive season.
 Hospitality, tourism, and retail operate at their peak over Christmas and New Year which makes it a great time for jobseekers to be onsite looking and applying for opportunities.
 The top categories in Australia for these industries are chefs and cooks, management and waiting staff, and retail assistants, management store and department management.
 New South Wales usually shows the greatest demand for staff.

 - Get your profile out there: Even if you’re just monitoring the job market you know it’s worth getting your name out there.
-Take this time to update your career plan, online profile, and resume.
+Take this time to update your career plan, SEEK Profile, and resume.
 A stand out profile will help work come to you.
 Sometimes potential employers get in contact out of the blue.
 Or maybe it’s time to reach out to that company you’ve always wanted to work for.

 - Pick up temporary work.
 If you need work now there may be temporary assignments available over Christmas, says Kirkby.